WeblateOrg/weblate/docs/admin/upgrade.rst

 .. versionchanged:: 4.4.1

    * :ref:`mono_gettext` now uses both ``msgid`` and ``msgctxt`` when present.
    This changes identification of translation strings in such files, breaking links to Weblate extended data such as screenshots or review states.
-Please ensure you commit pending changes in such files prior to upgrading.
+   Please ensure you commit pending changes in such files before upgrading.
    It is recommeded to force load affected components using :djadmin:`loadpo`.
-   * The increased minimal required version of translate-toolkit addresses several file-format issues.
+   * Increasing the required version of translate-toolkit addresses several file-format issues.

 .. seealso:: :ref:`generic-upgrade-instructions`

 Upgrade from 4.4 to 4.5
 ~~~~~~~~~~~~~~~~~~~~~~~

-Please follow :ref:`generic-upgrade-instructions` in order to perform update.
+Please follow :ref:`generic-upgrade-instructions` to upgrade.

 Notable configuration or dependencies changes:

-* The migration might take considerable time if you had big glossaries.
+* The migration might take considerable time to process big glossaries.
 * Glossaries are now stored as regular components.
-* The glossary API is removed, use regular translation API to access glossaries.
+* The glossary API is removed, use the regular translation API to access glossaries.
 * There is a change in :setting:`django:INSTALLED_APPS` - ``weblate.metrics`` should be added.

 .. versionchanged:: 4.5.1